vanapallikavyasri/Face-recognition-based-attendance/README.md

 d)pip install opecv-python

-4)After following the above steps,open command prompt(for windows users) or terminal of your IDE,change your path and run python app.py.
+4)After following the above steps,open command prompt(for windows users) or terminal of your IDE,change your path to this project folder and run python app.py

 You will get this simple UI after following the steps which were mentioned above.